Will the Nuremberg Moot Court take place in 2021?

 Do I need to take care of my flight, accommodation, travel health insurance and transportation?

 Yes.
-You need to book your own flight and accommodation, conclude a travel health insurance, and organize your transportation (except for the three teams receiving funding who will receive assistance of the organizers).
+You need to book your own flight and accommodation, conclude a travel health insurance, and organize your transportation (except for the three teams receiving funding who will receive assistance of the organizers) (not applicable to the 2021 online competition).

 How can I get help in obtaining a visa to attend the Nuremberg Moot Court in Germany?

-The organizers will prepare a letter of invitation for Team Members who needs a visa to attend the Nuremberg Moot Court.
+The organizers will prepare a letter of invitation for Team Members who needs a visa to attend the Nuremberg Moot Court (not applicable to the 2021 online competition).

 What additional documents are needed to apply for a visa and how early shall you book their appointment with the German Embassy?